ibm-cloud-docs/vpc/fl-using.md

 ## Configuring flow log collectors
 {: #configuring-fl-collectors}

 You can configure flow log collectors with different collection scopes.
 For example, a collector that targets a VPC and aggregates in-transit data from _all_ network interfaces within that VPC.
 Or, a collector that targets a virtual server instance and aggregates in-transit data from _only_ that virtual server instance's network interfaces.
-After data is collected, flow logs are stored in a Cloud Object Storage (COS) bucket, which you configure when you create the flow log collector.
+After data is collected, flow logs are stored in an {{site.data.keyword.cos_full}} bucket, which you configure when you create the flow log collector.

 You can set the granularity of a flow log collector for the following target scopes.
 Keep in mind that if you create a flow log for a subnet or VPC, each network interface in that subnet or VPC is monitored.